tuupola/hagl/README.md

 ### Colors

-HAL defines what kind of color is used.
+HAL defines what kind of pixel format is used.
 Most common is RGB565 which is represented by two bytes.
-If you are sure you will be using only RGB565 colors you could use something like following to create a random color.
+If you are sure you will be using only RGB565 colors you could use the following shortcut to create a random color.

 ```c
 color_t color = rand() % 0xffff;
 ```

-To write portable code which can be run with different color systems use the following instead.
+To write portable code which can be run with different pixel formats use the following instead.

 ```c
 uint8_t r = rand() % 255;